American Paul Beatty's race satire wins Man Booker Prize

 "It manages to eviscerate every social nuance, every sacred cow, while making us laugh and also making us wince ...
 It is really a novel for our times."

-"Paul Beatty has said being offended is not an emotion.
+Asked about the language, Foreman said, "Paul Beatty has said being offended is not an emotion.
 That's his answer to the reader," Foreman said.

-"This really is a genuine first-class piece of serious literature wrapped up in a shawl of humor," she added.

 "The Sellout" is 54-year-old Beatty's fourth novel.
 He has also edited an anthology of African-American humor.